ed-psh/_outputs/impactingpolicy.md

 - odap
 ---

-ISARIC4C and CO-CIN (Tier 0) feed data dynamically to Public Health Scotland, Public Health England, SPI-M, NERVTAG and SAGE.
+ISARIC4C Tier 0/CO-CIN fed data dynamically through the Outbreak Data Analysis Platform (ODAP) to Public Health Scotland, Public Health England, SPI-M, NERVTAG and SAGE.
 SPI-M have been highly productive and published several analysis that informed Policy.

-ISARIC4C and CO-CIN data are used to inform the NHS England Independent Advisory Group concerning the use of neutralising monoclonal antibodies and anti-viral drugs in high-risk clinical subgroups.
+The data were used to inform the NHS England Independent Advisory Group concerning the use of neutralising monoclonal antibodies and anti-viral drugs in high-risk clinical subgroups.

-Other key UK policy documents citing ISARIC4C / CO-CIN data
+Other key UK policy documents citing ISARIC4C/ODAP data

 1. COVID-19: the green book, chapter 14a.